 Cadets attend all home football games.
 They do not need tickets and will enter the stadium during a march-on with the regiment.
 Cadets must sit in Corps seating in the South End Zone for the duration of the game.
-Visitors may not sit with the cadets until a specified time, space permitting.
+Visitors are not authorized to sit in the cadet section.